-They were hanged on Gravelly Point with their captured pirate flag attached to the gallows.
+The 26 pirates were hanged on Gravelly Point with their captured pirate flag attached to the gallows.

 "Never was there a more doleful sight in all this land than while they were standing on the stage, waiting for the stopping of their breath and the flying of their souls into the eternal world," wrote one witness.
 "And oh!
 How awful the noise of their dying moans!”

 People from New York to Boston celebrated the deaths of the 26 pirates.

 “If you will not hear the warnings of your faithful pastors,” preached Mather, “hear the roarings of twenty-six terrible preachers that, in a ghastly apparition are now from the dead, calling you to turn and live unto God.”

 If you enjoyed this story about 26 pirates, you may also like to read about Black Sam Bellamy, the wealthy gentleman pirate who harmed few of his victims.

 With thanks to At the Point of a Cutlass by Greg Flemming.
 This story about the hanging of 26 pirates was updated in 2018.